Lorde

 2015 | Lorde released 'Team Ball Player Thing', a non-album single in collaboration with #KiwisCureBatten |

-This contents of the box above is based on material from the Wikipedia article Lorde discography, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles List of songs recorded by Lorde, Lorde discography & Lorde, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.